VMBlakelock/destination-date-night/README.md

 The Slack community for assisting me on my journey through this website.

-My mentor for providing excellent guidance and expertise to allow me to be confident i creating this site.
+My mentor for providing excellent guidance and expertise to allow me to be confident in developing this site.

 *created for education purposes only*